Prompt Mixes System and User Instructions

 Step 5: Use tools / functions for capabilities

-For agent workflows, define tools in the tools parameter of the API, not in prose.
-The model treats them as binding contracts with schema validation.
+For agent workflows, define tools in the API’s tools parameter, not in prose.
+The model treats a declared tool as a binding contract with schema validation, instead of a soft suggestion buried in text.

 tools = [{